 Don’t you just love the versatility of flatbreads?
 Much more interesting than a plain tortilla wrap or a slice of bread, flatbreads just make whatever you put on or in them much more appealing.
 Whether it’s a pepperoni pizza or this delicious flatbread with bacon, mushroom, shaved asparagus, and ricotta, homemade flatbread just puts everything over the top.

 It’s wonderful as a side, too.
 What meal isn’t made more perfect with the addition of freshly made yeasty bread?
 It’s delicious with this roasted romaine salad with crispy chicken and tomatoes.
+With homemade hummus, flatbread is a perfect dipper, too.
 Or wrap dill chicken salad in a homemade flatbread.
 Yum!
-It would be great with beef stew or chili, too, or anything with a little extra gravy or sauce.
+It’s great with beef stew or chili, too, or anything with a little extra gravy or sauce.

 Is your family as crazy about homemade pizza as mine?!
 Often I buy frozen balls of dough from the grocery store, but these flatbreads make an awesome pizza crust.
 Just add pizza sauce, shredded mozzarella cheese, and favorite toppings for a delicious homemade pizza.
 My kids love the fact that each flatbread can be made into a personal pizza with exactly the toppings they like.
 My son loves piles of pepperoni, with just a little sauce and cheese.